AYUSH-777/Womanium-Quantum-Drug-Discovery/README.md

 drugs include donepezil, galantamine, and rivastigmine.
 These drugs compensate for the death of cholinergic neurons and offer symptomatic relief.

+Forked this repository upon the recommendation by Mr. Abhishek Tamrakar.

 <h2>Folder Structure</h2>

 <UL>